-I. □ The contract was awarded to the lowest, responsible bidder after advertisement for sealed bids.
-The contract was awarded after a request for sealed bids was published in [newspaper] on [date]. [#] of sealed bids were received and opened.
+I. I The contract was awarded to the lowest, responsible bidder after advertisement

+for sealed bids.
+The contract was awarded after a request for sealed bids was published in Newsday & NYSCR

+Inewspaper]

+on

+December 07, 2022

+[date].
+The sealed bids were publicly opened on sealed bids were received and opened.

+January 10, 2023

+[date].
+1

+[#] of